 Through Central Fife Centre of Mission, St Luke’s Glenrothes and St Finnian’s Lochgelly, in partnership with Church Army and the Diocese of St Andrews, are meeting spiritual, social, emotional, and financial needs of our communities through a range of activities and initiatives.

-The Central Fife Centre of Mission is led by the Revd Gerry Dillon who is working with both churches and local people to identify what is needed to meet the needs of the area.
+The Central Fife Centre of Mission is led by the Revd Gerry Dillon who is working with both churches, local churches and schools, and local groups and people to identify what is needed to meet the needs of the area.

 Get on your bike!

 At the start of 2021, Father Gerry and St. Luke’s applied to the SEC’s Church in Society Committee for funding of a one-off Child Poverty grant of £4510 to provide bikes and cycling equipment to Glenrothes YMCA to help young homeless people.

 The committee agree to support the Auchmuty Youth Bike Partnership. project and in March Father Gerry Dillon presented Gareth Allenby, service manager at the YM with the donation.

 The project will be available to our young homeless population of Auchmuty, which is ranked in the Scottish Index of Multiple Deprivation as one of the 20 per cent most deprived areas in the country